catamphetamine/react-phone-number-input/README.md

 ### default

-A React component with the following `props`
+The `default` export is a React component with the following `props`

 ```js
 {